Monday, June 4, 2018 | Botswana – North West District, Maun | Petra

 NOW OR NEVER

 It’s a spontaneous decision to book a three-days-safari at Okavango Delta.
-We get inspired by Chris and Michael, a German couple we meet at Maun, while sitting together at the camp fire in the evening.
-Two days later at 8.45 in the morning we fly at a last-minute off-peak rate to Vumbura Plains Camp in the north of the delta.
+We get inspired by Chris and Michael, a German couple we meet in Maun, while sitting at the campfire in the evening.
+Two days later at 8.45 in the morning we fly at a last-minute walk in rate to Vumbura Plains Camp in the north of the delta.
 You only can get there by plane.

-We are more excited than children just starting school on their first day and we don’t have an idea of what we’ll get.
-Three days filled with fascinating animal experiences, fragrant sceneries, amazing sunrises and sunsets, likable people and (of course) a muddy breakdown with the safari vehicle keep us busy.
+We are as excited as first graders on their first day of school and don’t really have any idea yet what to expect.
+Three days full of fascinating animal encounters, fragrant landscapes, dramatic sunrises and sunsets, lovely people and (of course) a muddy car breakdown with the safari vehicle keep us on our toes.
 Wow!

 LET’S GO SAFARI